sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_system.md

 * **b** - Change the Bluetooth protocol.
 By default, the RTK device begins dual broadcasting over Bluetooth Classic SPP (Serial Port Profile) **and** Bluetooth Low-Energy (BLE).
 The following options are available: *Dual*, *Classic*, *BLE*, or *Off*.
 Bluetooth v2.0 SPP (Serial Port Profile) is supported by nearly all data collectors and Android tablets.
 BLE is used for configuration and to be compatible with Apple iOS-based devices.
 Additionally, the Bluetooth radio can be turned off.

-* **c** - By default, a device will continue to operate until the battery (if available) is exhausted.
+* **c** - On devices that support it, a device will continue to operate until the battery is exhausted.
 If desired, a timeout can be entered: If no charging is detected, the device will power off once this amount of time has expired.

 * **d** - Enters the [Debug Software menu](menu_debug_software.md) that is for advanced users.

 * **e** - Controls the printing of local characters (also known as 'echoing').

-* **f** - If supported, show any files on the microSD card (if present).
+* **f** - On devices that support it, show any files on the microSD card (if present).

 * **h** - Enters the [Debug Hardware menu](menu_debug_hardware.md) that is for advanced users.